 An inclusive and diverse environment is fundamental to excellence in teaching, research and service.
 The Collaborative for Advancing Learning and Teaching (The Collaborative), in partnership with other cross-campus units, provides professional development opportunities for faculty, staff, graduate students and postdocs that raise awareness about issues impacting the academic performance and well-being of students from marginalized groups, and in turn, provide instructors with knowledge and skills to teach more inclusively.

 Teaching Inclusively and Equitably Workshop Series

 This series is designed to help campus faculty and instructional staff learn how to teach more inclusively and equitably.
-The programming uses applied improvisational theatre techniques to safely hold participants in a productive learning space as they practice responses to address incidents of bias or microaggressions.
+The series uses applied improvisational theater techniques to safely hold participants in a productive learning space as they practice responses to address incidents of bias or microaggressions.
 The series has been offered since 2016 by The Collaborative, in partnership with the Center for Leadership and Involvement (CfLI).